VIDEO: Sanitation workers find missing 10-year-old girl from Amber Alert; suspect arrested

 Video shows police officers thanking the men and asking them to stick around so they could get some information.

-Monday morning, police said Jalisa Lassalle was found in St. Martin Parish, and medical staff worked to make sure she was okay.
+Monday morning, police said the 10-year-old girl was found in St. Martin Parish, and medical staff worked to make sure she was okay.

 ► Get breaking news from your neighborhood delivered directly to you by downloading the FREE WWL-TV News app now in the IOS App Store or Google Play.